 The first in the industry to use an 11-party integrated project delivery contract (in which the owner and 10 participants are contractually required to collaborate), the ground-up, 130-bed, 230,000-sq.-ft. acute care hospital was delivered ahead of schedule and at the $320 million set target cost.
 The new center includes all private rooms within the hospital, a Level 2 Trauma Emergency Department, diagnostic imaging, interventional services, intensive care and women's services.

 Construction of the new facility was adjacent to the existing Eden Medical Center, which remained in full operation until the new medical center was completed.
 The new Sutter Eden Medical Center opened to the public on December 1, 2012.

-In addition to building a landmark regional medical center that will integrate the latest medical technologies, the project is truly breaking new ground in healthcare construction:
+In addition to building a landmark regional medical center that integrates the latest medical technologies, the project was truly breaking new ground in healthcare construction:

 - California SB 1953 earthquake safety law: This was the first new medical center in Alameda County to be built in compliance with this law.

 - Quantity Take-off

 - Self Perform Work Detailing